>>Europe >> Schengen countries

 Visa Information

-The 15 Schengen countries are: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.
+The 26 Schengen countries are: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.

 With a Schengen visa, you may enter one country and travel freely throughout the Schengen zone.
 Internal border controls have disappeared; there are no or few stops and checks.
 This means that internal air, road and train travel are handled as domestic trips, similar to travel from one US state to another.
 The Schengen agreement does not apply to countries dependecies such as French territories, you should check your requirements.